Advanced Identity Cloud

 Enable the service

-1. In the Identity Cloud admin UI, go to Native Consoles > Access Management > Realms > Realm name > Services, click +Add a Service and select Identity Assertion Service to create.
+1. In the Advanced Identity Cloud admin UI, go to Native Consoles > Access Management > Realms > Realm name > Services, click +Add a Service and select Identity Assertion Service to create.

 2. In the Identity Assertion Service page, ensure Enable is selected.